yelimot/network-programming/README.md

 # Network Programming:

 This course covers all aspects of TCP/IP and network socket programming.
-Starting with a review of IP and TCP, including its services and IPv6, we will then learn about socket programming and time permitting, we will be exploring new trends in networking and programming.
+Starting with a review of IP and TCP, including its services and IPv6, we have then learned about socket programming and time permitting, we have been explored new trends in networking and programming.

 ## Homework 1 - A Time Server: